American Airlines Now Serving Lavazza Coffee On All Flights & In All Lounges

-American has announced a partnership with Lavazza, whereby we’ll see Lavazza coffee served both onboard flights and in lounges.
-For the first time, American will offer a consistent coffee experience both on the ground and in the air.
+American is partnering with Lavazza, whereby we’re seeing Lavazza coffee served both onboard flights and in lounges.
+For the first time, American is offering a consistent coffee experience both on the ground and in the air.

-Beginning in early 2026, American will start serving Lavazza’s premium coffee blends across all cabins on flights, and in Admirals Clubs and Flagship Lounges.
+This partnership has now been fully rolled out, and I’m told that American is now serving Lavazza’s premium coffee blends across all cabins on flights, and in Admirals Clubs and Flagship Lounges.
 For those not familiar, here’s how Lavazza is described:

 Lavazza, a family-owned Italian brand since 1895, is dedicated to crafting exceptional coffee experiences that reflect a legacy of expertise, passion and innovation.
 For the last 130 years, Lavazza has been at the forefront of coffee craftsmanship, blending time-honored Italian traditions with modern techniques to create premium coffees that are rich, balanced and universally admired.
 Today, its premium blends are served in top restaurants and hotels around the world, making it a natural fit for American’s elevated hospitality offering.
 By partnering with Lavazza, American is bringing a globally respected name in coffee to its customers — one that aligns with the airline’s focus on refined offerings and exceptional service throughout the journey.